-Window focus, however, is a world unto itself.
+Window focus is a world unto itself.
 Operating a window with the mouse does not bring the window to the front: the window remains where it is in the window stack.
 There is no need to bring a window frontmost in order to use it.
-For example, I can type into a background window:
+For example, you can type into a background window:

 To bring a window to the front, click its title bar or size box.
 Using the right mouse button, you can drag and resize windows without activating them, similar to holding command on a Macintosh.